 Company / Organization Overview

-Airbus Defence and Space (AD&S) is not merely a space company — it is the industrial engine that manufactures, integrates, and operates much of Europe's space infrastructure.
+Airbus Defence and Space (AD&S) is not merely a space company β it is the industrial engine that manufactures, integrates, and operates much of Europe's space infrastructure.
 A division of Airbus SE, one of the world's two largest commercial aircraft manufacturers, Airbus Defence and Space ranks as Europe's largest space company by revenue and one of the top five globally.
 Its influence spans the full spectrum of civil, commercial, and military space activity: from the satellites that power Galileo navigation and Copernicus Earth observation, to the service module keeping NASA's Orion spacecraft alive, to the OneWeb broadband constellation encircling the Earth.

-Headquartered in Leiden, Netherlands (corporate) with major operations centers in Toulouse (France), Munich (Germany), Madrid (Spain), and Stevenage (UK), Airbus Defence and Space employs approximately 36,000 people across more than 12 countries.
-The division is one of three within Airbus SE alongside Commercial Aircraft and Helicopters, and reported revenues of €11.5 billion in 2023 — with space activities (distinct from defense and military aviation) accounting for approximately €4–5 billion of that total.
+Headquartered in Leiden, Netherlands (corporate) with major operations centers in Toulouse (France), Munich/Ottobrunn (Germany), Madrid (Spain), and Stevenage (UK), Airbus Defence and Space employs approximately 35,000 people across more than 12 countries.
+The division is one of three within Airbus SE alongside Commercial Aircraft and Helicopters, and reported full-year 2024 revenues of approximately β¬12.1 billion β with space activities (distinct from defense and military aviation) accounting for roughly β¬4β5 billion.
+A widely reported strategic review through 2025 grouped Airbus's space business with Thales Alenia Space and Leonardo's space activities under a proposed European space-prime consolidation ("Project Bromo"), still under regulatory and shareholder review in early 2026.

 The company's roots trace to a series of mergers in the late 1990s and early 2000s: the formation of Astrium from British Aerospace, DaimlerChrysler Aerospace, and Aerospatiale Matra space divisions, which subsequently merged into EADS (European Aeronautic Defence and Space Company) before the 2014 rebranding as Airbus.
 This consolidated pan-European heritage means Airbus D&S embodies decades of distributed national space expertise now operating under a single corporate strategy.